CEI-lab/ece3400-2017/docs/schedule.md

 Week 12:
 * *Work on milestone 3 and 4*
-* Nov 6th, Mon: Evaluating IPS
+* Nov 6th, Mon: Evaluating and debugging IPS
 * Nov 8th, Wed: IPS Ethics 1
 * Nov 10th, Fri: Mandatory team meeting, remember to upload your meeting notes to the website.
 * Deadline one week after the day of your lab session: The websites will be graded for contents on milestone 3.